 Build that all-important number sense with our disappearing object game.

 Bats in a Cave is a fun, and slightly spooky, way to help your child develop a strong number sense.
 Gather some small objects (dry black beans are perfect) that you and your child can pretend are bats.
-Depending on their skill level, first or second graders should start with five bats and progress upward with the bat count.
+Depending on their skill level, preschoolers and kindergartners should start with three bats, and first or second graders should start with five bats and progress upward with the bat count.
 Also needed is a small, solid container that can't be seen through, such as a margarine tub, to place over the bats as their cave.